nlesc-dirac/sagecal/scripts/beam_models/README.md

 # Custom beam models in sagecal
 This document describes creating custom element beam models to be used by sagecal.
+The model is common to all receivers.
+If you need to create unique element beam models for each receiver, go down to [this section below](#creating-per-station-element-beam-models).

 # Model files
 In order to create a model, the following numpy files (**".npy"** extension) are needed.